COVID-19 Immunisation In Children Aged 12 & Over

 - In the early stages of the COVID-19 pandemic, children, particularly younger children, were less likely than adults to catch SARS-CoV2 (the virus causing COVID-19).
 There was also evidence that children didn't spread the virus as much as adults.

-- Since then, more infectious variants of COVID-19 have developed - in particular, the Delta variant.
+- Since then, more infectious variants of COVID-19 have developed.
 Also, increasing numbers of adults have had immunisation against COVID-19.

 - There is now evidence of increasing COVID-19 infections in children.
-There have been much higher rates of COVID infection in children in 2021 in Aotearoa than in 2020.
+There were much higher rates of COVID infection in children in 2021 and 2022 in Aotearoa than in 2020.

 - There is also evidence of COVID-19 spreading between age groups (for example, between adults and children).